Alluxio/alluxio/docs/en/dora/Deploy-Alluxio-Kubernetes.md

     path: /tmp/alluxio-journal-0
 ```
 Note:
-- Each journal volume should have capacity at least requested by its corresponding persistent volume claim,
+- Each journal volume should have capacity at least requested by its corresponding persistentVolumeClaim,
-configurable through the configuration file which will be talked in the next section.
+configurable through the configuration file which will be talked in step 3.
 - If using local hostPath persistent volume, make sure user alluxio has RWX permission.
   - Alluxio containers run as user `alluxio` of group `alluxio` with UID 1000 and GID 1000 by default.